ArenJohnD/Mini-Java-Compiler/README.md

 int x 5;  // Syntax error: missing assignment operator
 ```

-  * Lexical Analysis: The tokens int, x, and 5 are recognized correctly.
+  * `Lexical Analysis`: The tokens int, x, and 5 are recognized correctly.
-  * Syntax: The code fails because the assignment operator = is missing between the variable and value.
+  * `Syntax Analysis`: The code fails because the assignment operator = is missing between the variable and value.

 ### Scenario B: Valid Lexical and Syntax, but Semantic Error
 This scenario demonstrates code that passes lexical and syntax validation but fails during semantic analysis due to logical errors or type mismatches.